twelsh37/pplx_structured_output/README.md

 The generated `article.md` file will contain:

 - Title and description
-- Main content (limited to 1000 words)
+- Main content in UK English
 - Citations in JSON format

 Example: